BradleyCulley/bradleyculley.github.io/_posts/2024-01-25-the-mirror.md

 </p>

 <p>
-    The voice was always clear yet quiet, like the rippling of a wave across a lake in the rain.
+    The voice was always clear yet quiet, like ripples moving across a lake in the rain.
 </p>

 <p>